How to Trade the Cup and Handle Chart Pattern

-The cup and handle occurs on small time frames like a one-minute chart, and on large time frames like daily, weekly and monthly charts.
+The cup and handle pattern occurs in both small time frames, like a one-minute chart, and in large time frames, like daily, weekly, and monthly charts.
 It occurs when there is a price wave down, followed by a stabilizing period, followed by a rally of approximately equal size to the prior decline.
-This creates a U-shape, or cup.
-The price then moves sideways or drifts downward within a channel.
-This forms the handle.
+It creates a U-shape, or the "cup" in our "cup and handle."
+The price then moves sideways or drifts downward within a channel—that forms the handle.
 The handle may also take the form of a triangle.

 The handle needs to be smaller than the cup.
-The handle should not drop into the lower half of the cup and ideally should stay in the upper third.
+The handle should not drop into the lower half of the cup, and ideally, it should stay in the upper third.
 For example, if a cup forms between $99 and $100, the handle should form between $100 and $99.50, and ideally between $100 and $99.65.
-If the handle is too deep, erasing most of the gains of the cup, then avoid trading the pattern.
+If the handle is too deep, and it erases most of the gains of the cup, then avoid trading the pattern.

-A cup and handle may be a reversal or continuation pattern.
+A cup and handle chart may signal either a reversal pattern or a continuation pattern.
 A reversal pattern occurs when the price is in a long-term downtrend, then forms a cup and handle that reverses the trend and the price starts rising.
-A continuation pattern occurs during an uptrend.
-The price is rising, forms a cup and handle, and then continues rising.
+A continuation pattern occurs during an uptrend; the price is rising, forms a cup and handle, and then continues rising.

-Wait for a handle form.
-The handle often takes the form of a sideways or descending channel, or a triangle.
+Wait for a handle to form.
+The handle often takes the form of a sideways or descending channel or a triangle.
 Buy when the price breaks above the top of the channel or triangle.
-When the price moves out of the handle, the pattern is considered complete and the price is expected to rise.
+When the price moves out of the handle, the pattern is considered complete, and the price is expected to rise.

-While price is expected to rise, that doesn't mean it will.
+While the price is expected to rise, that doesn't mean it will.
 The price could rise a little and then fall, it could move sideways, or it could fall right after entry.
-For this reason, a stop loss is needed.
+For this reason, a stop-loss is needed.

-A stop loss gets a trader out of a trade if the price drops, instead of rallying, after buying a breakout from the cup and handle formation.
-The stop loss serves to control risk on the trade by selling the position if the price declines enough to invalidate the pattern.
+A stop-loss order gets a trader out of a trade if the price drops, instead of rallying, after buying a breakout from the cup and handle formation.
+The stop-loss serves to control risk on the trade by selling the position if the price declines enough to invalidate the pattern.

-Place a stop loss below the lowest point of the handle.
-If the price oscillated up and down a number of times within the handle, a stop loss may also be placed below the most recent swing low.
+Place a stop-loss below the lowest point of the handle.
+If the price oscillated up and down a number of times within the handle, a stop-loss might also be placed below the most recent swing low.

-Since the handle must occur within the upper half of the cup, if the stop loss is properly placed it should not end up in the lower half of the cup formation.
+Since the handle must occur within the upper half of the cup, a properly placed stop-loss should not end up in the lower half of the cup formation.
 For example, assume a cup forms between $50 and $49.50.
-The stop loss should be above $49.75, because that is the half-way point of the cup.
-If the stop loss is below the half-way point of the cup, avoid the trade.
-Ideally, the stop loss should be in the upper third of the cup pattern.
+The stop loss should be above $49.75 because that is the half-way point of the cup.
+If the stop-loss is below the half-way point of the cup, avoid the trade.
+Ideally, the stop-loss should be in the upper third of the cup pattern.

-By having the handle and stop loss in the upper third to half of the cup, the stop loss stays closer to the entry point, which helps improve the reward:risk ratio of the trade.
-The stop loss represents the risk portion of the trade, while the target represents the reward portion.
+By having the handle and stop-loss in the upper third (or upper half) of the cup, the stop-loss stays closer to the entry point, which helps improve the risk-reward ratio of the trade.
+The stop-loss represents the risk portion of the trade, while the target represents the reward portion.